Impact and Programs

 • Develop new experiences for expanded Rochester museum

 Minnesota Children's Museum serves children birth to 10, their families and schools, day care centers and other educational and community institutions.

 Geographic Area Served

-Minnesota Children's Museum provides service to St. Paul, Greater Twin Cities, Greater Minnesota, Western Wisconsin and other locations across North America through traveling exhibits.
+Minnesota Children's Museum provides service to Saint Paul, Greater Twin Cities, Southeastern Minnesota, Greater Minnesota, Western Wisconsin and other locations across North America through traveling exhibits.